umarhassan-mitodl/11.481j-spring-2009/content/pages/readings.md

 {{< tdopen >}}

-Loayza, Norman. "[The Economics of the Informal Sector: A Simple Model and Some Empirical Evidence from Latin America](http://ideas.repec.org/p/wbk/wbrwps/1727.html)."
+Loayza, Norman. "{{% resource_link "340fa1ce-61b7-4c35-940e-6255c9202b69" "The Economics of the Informal Sector: A Simple Model and Some Empirical Evidence from Latin America" %}}."
 Policy Research Working Paper Series 1727, The World Bank, 1997.

 Kendrick, John.
 "Expanded Imputed Values in the National Income and Product Accounts." _Review of Income and Wealth_ 25, no. 4 (1979): 349-363.